brandonkeao/rebrandly-messaging-mvp/ai-context.md

 ## 🚀 Deployment History

+### **Deployment #6** - Tue, 26 Aug 2025 22:22:32 UTC
+**Branch**: `main` → `main`
+**Commit**: `89ba19e` - "Restructure Links page layout"

+#### 🎯 **User Request**
+> "In Links, in the Link Management component, breakout the Pro Tip into a separate component that sits above the Link Management component.
+This large component is within its own div in the viewContainer.
+This would be a new div above the current Link Management card.
+Also remove the Quick Actions component."

+#### 🔧 **AI Implementation**
+**Key Changes:**
+- Separated Pro Tip into standalone component
+- Removed Quick Actions section
+- Changed from two-column to single-column layout
+- Enhanced Pro Tip prominence and content

+**Technical Metrics:**
+- Total Files: 17
+- JavaScript: 85.3 KB
+- CSS: 17.4 KB
+- Commit: 89ba19e
+- Author: Brandon Keao

+**Technical Notes:**
+Restructured view hierarchy for better UX flow - Pro Tip now serves as page introduction before main functionality

+---

 ### **Deployment #5** - Tue, 26 Aug 2025 22:14:16 UTC
 **Branch**: `main` → `main`
 **Commit**: `a9dacfd` - "Remove Link Performance component from Links page"